Before You Begin

 Testing Your Deployment

-Let’s verify everything works:1
+Let’s verify everything works:Trigger a Deployment

 - Make a small change to your repository